Helical Liquids in Semiconductors: Charge transport of a helical channel

 ~\\ Other than localized spins, one might consider single-particle backscattering off a charge impurity in the presence of an external magnetic field $B$~\cite{Lezmy:2012}.
 The high-temperature and high-bias limit of the resulting (differential) conductance correction can be summarized as

 with the normalization parameter $B_0$ with the magnetic-field units.
 The correction has the same scaling as backscattering off localized spins \eref{Eq:G_Maciejko1}.
 The zero-temperature edge conductance of a helical channel in the presence of an external magnetic field and quenched charge disorder was studied numerically by \cite{Maciejko:2010}.
-As expected, the conductance deviates from its quantized value when the disorder strength and the Zeeman energy are comparable to the bulk gap. \cite{Tkachov:2010} studied a ballistic edge subject to an out-of-plane magnetic field at zero temperature, which can drive the system through a transition from quantum spin Hall to quantum Hall phases.
-Near the transition, the backscattering is enhanced, with a power-law suppression of the longitudinal conductance.
-In addition, \cite{Delplace:2012} investigated effects of random magnetic field flux in a noninteracting helical channel at zero temperature.
-Based on the scattering theory, they concluded that the random magnetic field flux can localize the edge states, with a localization length which is inversely proportional to the square of the magnetic field for small fields and saturates for a sufficiently strong magnetic field.
+As expected, the conductance deviates from its quantized value when the disorder strength and the Zeeman energy are comparable to the bulk gap.